apache/flink/docs/apis/table.md

     <tr>
       <td><strong>Minus</strong></td>
       <td>
         <p>Similar to a SQL EXCEPT clause.
-Returns elements from the first table that do not exist in the second table.
+Except returns records from the first table that do not exist in the second table.
+Duplicate records in the first table are returned exactly once, i.e., duplicates are removed.
 Both tables must have identical schema, i.e., field names and types.</p>
 {% highlight java %}
 Table left = tableEnv.fromDataSet(ds1, "a, b, c");
 Table right = tableEnv.fromDataSet(ds2, "a, b, c");